This week marks the beginning of the 3rd quarter. It’s another fresh start as we begin a new section of the school year.

 --Mrs. Sandra Jimenez

 We depend on parent volunteer support throughout the school year!
-We recently experienced wonderful school events—the Halloween festival, Family Movie Night, and 140th Anniversary—and those would not have been possible without our loving parent volunteers!
-Some upcoming events include our Christmas prayer service and reception, Family Lotería Night, and the Family Dance.
+Some upcoming events include our FAMILY DANCE and CATHOLIC SCHOOLS WEEK FAMILY MASS RECEPTION.
 If you would like to help plan future events and fundraisers, or would like to join one of our parent groups, please contact Mrs. Jimenez at firstname.lastname@example.org or leave your name and number at the office.

 IN THE CLASSROOM

 KINDER - This week in Kindergarten, students are going to sing a song about some foods that are grown on farms.
 We will also read to find out about the kinds of foods that people grow.
 Students will be reminded that some of the pronouns that they have learned include he, she, it, we, you and I. In Math, we will learn to make 10.
 Students will find the number that makes ten when added to the given number.

 1A - This week in first grade we are reading, writing, and learning about folktales.
 In religion, we are learning about the significance of the Our Father.
 In math, we are using our knowledge of place value to compare two-digit numbers.
 In science, we are observing and comparing different types of clouds and discussing how they move across the sky.
 In social studies, we are learning about different U.S. symbols.

 2A - We are reading “Dear Primo” and learning about quarters, dimes, nickels, and pennies—please let your child play with coins!
 We are going to be investigating particulate solids on the schoolyard in science.
 We are talking about making better choices and preparing for Reconciliation.
 Please take the time to talk with your child about Reconciliation so that they are not anxious.